 If you’re in a balanced market or a seller’s market, you might make a list-price offer.
-Consider offering list price if you really like the house, and think — based on those comps — that the asking price is fair.
+Consider offering the list price if you really like the house, and think — based on those comps — that the asking price is fair.

 It might be a good time to make an asking-price offer if the house was recently listed and there’s a lot of interest in it.
-Even if you come in right at list price in this scenario, you can sweeten your own offer by being flexible with contingencies.
+Even if you come in right at the list price in this scenario, you can sweeten your own offer by being flexible with contingencies.

 An over-asking offer might be appropriate…

-If you’re in a strong seller’s market, you might need to be prepared to come in over list price.
+If you’re in a strong seller’s market, you might need to be prepared to come in over the list price.
 And this is certainly the case if you think the house is underpriced based on the comps — or if the market is very hot.

-Another reason to make a high offer?
-You just really love the house.
-And for whatever reason — maybe it’s next door to your mom or best friend — you really care about buying this specific home, and you don’t expect a replacement to come along any time soon… or ever.
+Of course, another perfectly valid reason to make a high offer is when you just really love the house.
+Or, if for whatever reason — maybe it’s next door to your mom or best friend — you really care about buying this specific home, and you don’t expect a replacement to come along any time soon… or ever.